 Sec.
 507.2.2 Water tanks.
 Water tanks for private residential fire protection, when authorized by the fire code official, shall comply with Table 507.2.2 and be installed in accordance with the NFPA 22 edition referenced in Chapter 80 of CFC.
 Water tanks for commercial fire protection, when authorized by the fire code official, shall be installed in accordance with the NFPA 22 edition referenced in Chapter 80 of CFC.
-Water tanks are only allowed if a letter from the applicable water district is provided stating that extending the water line and adding a hydrant is unserviceable.
+Water tanks are only allowed as determined by the fire code official if a letter from the applicable water district is provided stating that the district would not be able to provide service (proper fire flow) if the water line were extended and a hydrant installed.

+TABLE 507.2.2 RESIDENTIAL WATER TANK REQUIREMENTS

+Building Gallons Per Minute Capacity Duration

+Square Feet Water Flow Gallons Minutes

-TABLE 507.2.2 RESIDENTIAL WATER TANK REQUIREMENTS Building Gallons Per Minute Capacity Duration Minutes Up to 1,500 Over 1,500 250 250 5,000 10,000 20 40
+Up to 1,500 250 5,000 20

+Over 1,500 250 10,000 40